 In other words, how do you write competently?
 How do you transcend beyond mere persuasion and propaganda?
 How do you seek “the truth”?
 How do you live the truth?

 Start in the only place you can start: with chaotic formless thoughts.
-Put them into words, badly.
-Get the ideas out of your head.
-Once the ideas are in front of you, refine and edit those formless chaotic words, your word salad, into proper sentences.
-Try to capture each idea into the most concise sentence possible.
-Revise and edit every sentence and group them into what will eventually become paragraphs.
+Put those thoughts into words, badly.
+Once the words are in front of you, refine and edit those formless chaotic words, your word salad, into proper sentences.
+And then revise and edit every sentence and group them into what will eventually become paragraphs.
 Repeat this process over and over until you have something worth saying (not just reading, but something worth saying).
 Listen, really listen, to the ideas you have written.
 You may never be done, but you may one day discover the good ideas from the bad ideas.

 Lastly, and as the conventional wisdom goes: know your audience.
-And if you want your writing to transcend beyond propaganda, that audience is you.
+But if you want your writing to transcend beyond propaganda, understand that the audience is you.
 Read what you have written and ask yourself:

 Is it true?